Jamesits/linux-gre-keepalive/README.md

 * [Juniper Junos OS](https://www.juniper.net/documentation/en_US/junos/topics/concept/gre-keepalive-time-overview.html)

 MikroTik RouterOS implements their own GRE IPv6 keepalive with inner GRE header's proto field set to `0x86dd`.
 This have been implemented by us.

+### GRE on Velocloud Edge towards simulated Zscaler endpoint

+By capturing traffic it seems The velocloud edge (firmware 4.3.0) isn't equal as cisco's implementation for keepalives.
+Cisco uses the reversed remote/local physical tunnel IP's as inner IP for keepalives, where Velocloud uses actual inner tunnel IP's for keepalives.
+Although not thoroughly tested yet, the Zscaler tunnel is showing to green in Velocloud orchestrator (VCO).

 ## Building